dladowitz/BEWD_SF_5/11_Lab_Session/starter_code/README.md

 We are going to build an app similar to [Bitly](https://bitly.com), called Ritly.
 The challenge is going to be understanding the flow of control in a Rails app.

-Instructors demo the app for students.
+Your instructor will demo the Bitly app for you.

 Here is a brief overview of the app.